csula/cs460-fall-2015/documents/misc/github-tutorial.md

 As this document is under misc folder, you will not be measured by your ability of using Git/Github.

-## Git/Github termonologies
+## Git/Github terminologies

 Reference: [Github Flow from Github guidelines][1]

-As the reference document above uses more general approach to explain what is Github flow, I'm going to use terms that is very specific to us (like assignment to feature) to explain what each termonology is.
+As the reference document above uses more general approach to explain what is Github flow, I'm going to use terms that is very specific to us (like assignment to feature) to explain what each terminology is.

 **branch**